 Only they had far lesser tools and were able to reach results that pale in comparison to today’s advancements.

 The true revolutionary force of technology makes us smarter and more informed than ever, and enables us to face our errors and correct them in time.
-In the AI era, where data fuels optimization, the sooner we adopt and implement these tools, the stronger our manufacturing capabilities will become.
+In the AI era, where data fuels optimization, the sooner we identify what needs to be optimized, and adopt and implement these tools, the stronger our manufacturing capabilities will become.